oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ## 6.3.9 Branch Categories

-For each element of type `/$defs/full_product_name_t` in `/product_tree/branches` it MUST be tested that anchestor nodes along the path exist which use the following branch categories `vendor` -> `product_name` -> `product_version` in that order starting with the Product tree node.
+For each element of type `/$defs/full_product_name_t` in `/product_tree/branches` it MUST be tested that ancestor nodes along the path exist which use the following branch categories `vendor` -> `product_name` -> `product_version` in that order starting with the Product tree node.

-> Other branch categories can be upfront, inbetween or after the aforementioned without making the test invalid.
+> Other branch categories can be upfront, in between or after the aforementioned without making the test invalid.

 The relevant paths for this test are: